ninpnin/blockshead/README.md

   - [ ] Sketch versions of original opponents
   - [ ] Finalized versions of original opponents
   - [ ] Comic versions of weapons
+- [ ] Refactoring overhaul of the codebase
+  - [ ] Minimize the use of global
+  - [ ] Remove while loops

 # Bugs and issues